MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 1. Get me up to speed with Cursor, figuring out it's strengths and weaknesses for data science projects.
 2. Rebuild my R models in Python.

+## General observations

+For Cursor to work:
+* You must have a good internet connection
+* Cursor's servers must be up and running.
+This means code development has now become SaaS.

 ## Getting started with Cursor

 Getting started is hard.
 This is very definately an early adopter tool: